verghost/vlc-lua-docs/m/io/index.md

 project: vlc-lua-docs
 ---
 Input/Output to/from local file system.
-Error codes returned from methods in this module will correspond to [errno](/vlc-lua-docs/m/errno) module.
+Error codes returned from methods in this module will correspond to the [ErrNo](../errno) module.

 ## `open()`